Supporting Entrepreneurs and the West Side Community with Hatch-Made Meals

 - Establish a sustainable revenue stream for local food entrepreneurs.

 - Create accessible career opportunities for culinary jobseekers.

 If you have received a Hatch-Made Meal, we would appreciate your feedback on the food and your menu requests for future meals.
 Share your thoughts here.

 How does the program work?

-Paid work for food entrepreneurs: Hatchery entrepreneurs apply to participate in the program.
-Hatch-Made Meals contracts selected entrepreneurs to cater meals for donations each week.
+Paid work for food entrepreneurs: The Hatchery entrepreneurs apply to participate in the program.
+Hatch-Made Meals works with selected entrepreneurs to cater donated meals weekly.
 These contracts will allow them to hire or retain staff and keep growing their business.

-Community access to chef-crafted meals: Once entrepreneurs prepare the meals at The Hatchery, nonprofit partners in Garfield Park, Austin, Lawndale, and West Humboldt Park help distribute them to community members.
+Community access to chef-crafted meals: Once entrepreneurs prepare the meals at The Hatchery, West Side non-profit partners distribute them to local community.